 Netvibes uses a modular, drag-and-drop interface, making it easy for non-technical users to build and customize their own homepage without needing to know any coding.
 It functions similarly to tools like iGoogle and Pageflakes.
 With its focus on RSS aggregation and content feeds, Netvibes is most useful for those who want to stay updated on information from many different sources.

-I wanted a centralized hub for my feeds and news, but Netvibes feels clunky and outdated.
-The interface is slow to load, and customizing widgets is more frustrating than intuitive.
-For a free service, it's disappointing how unreliable and limited …
+I wanted a dashboard to consolidate my RSS feeds and social media, but Netvibes feels like a relic from the early 2000s.
+The interface is slow, unintuitive, and customizing widgets is a constant battle.
+For a free service, I expected …